One common misnomer about the amateur radio email network Winlink is that Winlink is just for Windows. Here is how to set up an account on Linux:

 Second, make sure you note the password it generates in this message, and go to https://winlink.org and log in, set your personal info, email recovery, and change your password as they recommend in the welcome message above.
 In the Winlink system (localhost:8080 in the browser), click connect again and enter the password you set.
 You should see a second message about your password recovery.

 Cool!
 Now you have a new Winlink account created through the internet.
 As an optional extra step, you can choose the option in the address bar to enable desktop notifications.
-(Although it doesn’t seem to auto check so I’m not sure how useful this is?)
-If you have an HF radio and general license, apparently there are steps you can do to even make it work over HF Radio.
+(Although it doesn’t seem to auto connect and check so I’m not sure how useful this is?)
+There are steps you can do to even make it work over radio (Winlink often works through a local VHF packet repeater.
+Ask for details about your nearby Winlink setup at your local ham radio clubs and look up instructions for your particular radio.
+This guide shows an example using Mobilinkd and a FT-70d handheld.)

 Testing Winlink is working